ram-mashruwala/cpsc330-2025W1/syllabus.md

 Assignments will be due at 11:59 PM on the due date.
 If you cannot make this due date, you may use a "late token".
-Each student will have 4 late tokens for the entire semester, we will track them on PrairieLearn.
+Each student will have 4 late tokens for the entire semester, which we will track on Canvas.
+No action is required on your part to use the tokes, just make sure that you have a sufficient number if you are planning on using them.

 For example, if assignment is due on a Monday at 11:59 pm:
 - Handing it anytime on Tuesday will cost you 1 late token (irrespective of whether it's a holiday).